User Guide

 - IP address

-- Source (wp-login, XML-RPC, REST API, or application-password)
+- Source (wp-login, XML-RPC, REST API, application-password, or password-reset)

-The widget data is cached for 2 minutes to minimize database queries.
+The widget data is cached briefly to minimize database queries.
 A link at the bottom takes you to the settings page.

 Log Filters & Export